KTH-RPL/DynamicMap_Benchmark/README.md

 ## Dataset & Scripts

-Download all these dataset from [Zenodo online drive](done but not public yet).
+Download all these dataset from [Zenodo online drive](https://zenodo.org/record/8160051).
+Or create by yourself through the [scripts we provided](scripts/README.md).

 - [x] [Semantic-Kitti, outdoor small town](https://semantic-kitti.org/dataset.html) VLP-64
 - [x] [Argoverse2.0, outdoor US cities](https://www.argoverse.org/av2.html#lidar-link) VLP-32
+- [x] [UDI-Plane] Our own dataset, Collected by VLP-16 in a small vehicle.
 - [ ] [KTH-Campuse] Our [Multi-Campus Dataset](https://mcdviral.github.io/), Collected by Leica RTC360 Total Station.
 - [ ] [KTH-Indoor] Our own dataset, Collected by VLP-16/Mid-70 in kobuki.
-- [x] [UDI-Plane] Our own dataset, Collected by VLP-16 in a small vehicle.

-Read more in [scripts/README.md](scripts/README.md).
-Also if you want to create your own dataset, check [here](scripts/README.md#custom-dataset).

 Welcome to contribute your dataset with ground truth to the community through pull request.